-RESOLVED, that the stockholders of SecureAlert, Inc., dba Track Group, approve, on an advisory basis, the compensation of its named executive officers as disclosed in the Proxy Statement for the Annual Meeting to be held May 19, 2015, pursuant to Item 402 of Regulation S-K, the accompanying tabular disclosure regarding named executive officer compensation and the corresponding narrative disclosure and footnotes.
+RESOLVED, that the stockholders of SecureAlert, Inc., dba TrackGroup, approve, on an advisory basis, the compensation of its named executive officers as disclosed in the Proxy Statement for the Annual Meeting to be held May 19, 2015, pursuant to Item 402 of Regulation S-K, including the Compensation Discussion and Analysis, the accompanying tabular disclosure regarding named executive officer compensation and the corresponding narrative disclosure and footnotes.

-As an advisory vote, this Proposal is not binding.
-However, the Compensation Committee, which is responsible for designing and administering the Company's executive compensation program, values the opinions expressed by stockholders in their vote on this Proposal and will consider the outcome of the vote when making future compensation decisions for named executive officers.
+As an advisory vote, this proposal is not binding.
+However, the Compensation Committee, which is responsible for designing and administering the Company's executive compensation program, values the opinions expressed by stockholders in their vote on this proposal and will consider the outcome of the vote when making future compensation decisions for named executive officers.